LucDupAtGitHub/PDBP/README.md

     with Aggregation[>-->]
     with Execution[>-->]
 ```
-The `FP` forms to `trait`'s that are mixed-in by `trait Program`.
+The `FP` forms map to `trait`'s that are mixed-in by `trait Program`.

 *Program descriptions* are defined in terms of the *programming capabilities* that are *declared* in `trait Program`.
 A *meaning* of a program description is defined by defining an `implicit object` that *defines* the programming capabilities that are declared in `trait Program`.
-A specific meaning can be made available using a technique, *dependency injection by* `import`, that will be used a lot in our library.
+A meaning can be made available using a technique, *dependency injection by* `import`, that will be used a lot in this project.
 For *type classes*, dependency injection in `Dotty` is as simple as doing an appropriate `import`.

 By abuse of notation, we are often going to refer to both *program descriptions* and their *meaning* as *programs*.
 We hope that this will not lead to any confusion (especially since *program* is, generally, used to refer to *code written in some programming language*).

-There is are important differences between `FP` programs and `Dotty` programs (program *descriptions*, remember).
-Exploiting the flexibility that comes with those differences is one of the most important themes of this project.
+There is an important difference between `FP` programs and `Dotty` programs (program *descriptions*, remember).

  - `FP` programs are *language* based.
  - `Dotty` programs are *library* based.

-Therefore
+Exploiting the flexibility that comes with this difference is one of the most important themes of this project.

  - in `FP`
-   - programs have only *one* meaning,
+   - programs have only *one* meaning.
-   - forms cannot be extended.
  - in `Dotty`
-   - programs can have *many* meanings,
+   - programs can have *many* meanings.
-   - `trait Program` can be extended.

 Different meanings can be defined by defining the members of `trait Execution`.

-For example:

- - *One* `Dotty` program for `factorial` can have both a meaning that is *not* tail recursive and a meaning that *is* tail recursive.
+For example: *one* `Dotty` program for `factorial` can have both a meaning that is *not* tail recursive and a meaning that *is* tail recursive.

+ - in `FP`
+   - forms *cannot* be extended.
+ - in `Dotty`
+   - `trait Program` *can* be extended.

- - *extra programming capabilities* can be added such as
+*Extra programming capabilities* can be added such as
    - input reading,
    - output writing,
    - state manipulation,
    - failure handling,
    - latency handling (using parallelism),
-   - advanced control beyond conditional control (using delimited continuations),
+   - control transfer handling (using delimited continuations),
    - ...

 In a way programs generalize *functions*.
 A *function application* (more precisely, the *evaluation* of a *function application expression*) transforms *function arguments* to yield a *function result*.
 A *program execution* also, *somehow*, transforms *program arguments* to yield a *program result*.
 When there is no danger of confusion we are simply going to write *arguments* and *result* (not mentioning *function* or *program*).

 Our library is also about *computation descriptions*.
 They are similar to program descriptions.
 By abuse of notation, we are also often going to refer to both *computation descriptions* and their *meaning* as *computations*.

 In a way computations generalize *expressions*.
 An *expression evaluation* yields an *expression result*.
 A *computation execution* also, *somehow*, yields a *computation result*.
-When there is no danger of confusion we are simply going to write *result* (not mentioning *function* or *computation*).
+When there is no danger of confusion we are simply going to write *result* (not mentioning *expression* or *computation*).

 Below are some `Dotty` REPL (Read-Eval-Print-Loop) sessions to illustrate the difference between a *description* and it's *meaning*.
 The `Dotty` code below does *not* deal with programming capabilities or computational capabilities *at all*.
 Instead it simply deals with *element* related capabilities.

 ```scala
 scala> trait Element[E] {